MVPA Regional Analysis Tutorial

 nreps: 10

-Choose the method that best aligns with your data structure and experimental design.
+Choose the method that best matches your data structure and experimental design.

 6. Understanding label_column